Arsenic: A centuries-old poison

 The Bottom Line

 Organic arsenic is less toxic than inorganic arsenic.
 Inorganic arsenic contaminates groundwater.
-Vomiting, neurological, and cardiac toxicity, anemia and rashes occur with acute toxicity.
-Chronic toxicity is associated with gastrointestinal symptoms, anemia, decreased white cells, peripheral neuropathy, liver damage, and vascular insufficiency.
+Acute toxicity includes vomiting, neurological and cardiac toxicity, anemia, and rashes.
+Chronic toxicity produces gastrointestinal symptoms, anemia, decreased white blood cells, peripheral neuropathy, liver damage, and vascular insufficiency.
 Arsenic is a human carcinogen.

 What is arsenic?

-Arsenic is a natural element found in water, soil, and air.
-It is a metalloid with properties of metals and nonmetals.
+Arsenic is a natural element (As) found in water, soil, and air.
 It exists in organic and inorganic forms.
 Arsenic compounds are found in some pharmaceuticals, commercial, and industrial products.
 It is used industrially in processing glass, paper, adhesives, pigments, wood preservatives, and other uses.Why is arsenic dangerous to the body?

-Arsenic is naturally present in groundwater in many countries, including the US.
-Exposure sources include drinking-water, food prepared with contaminated water, and crops irrigated with contaminated water.Other common sources of arsenic
+Inorganic arsenic is naturally present in groundwater in many countries, including the US.
+Exposure sources include arsenic-contaminated drinking water, food prepared with contaminated water, and crops irrigated with contaminated water.Other common sources of arsenic

 Rice and other grains can contain inorganic arsenic.
-Arsenic may be in some vegetables such as broccoli, kale, lettuce, cauliflower, and Brussels sprouts.
-It may be in the skin of potatoes, carrots and beets.
-Fruits such as apples and grapes may contain arsenic.
+Arsenic can be in some vegetables such as broccoli, kale, lettuce, cauliflower, and Brussels sprouts.
+It can be in the skin of potatoes, carrots, and beets.
+Fruits such as apples and grapes might contain arsenic.
 Another source is tobacco smoke.Symptoms of arsenic poisoning

 Poisoning is usually due to inorganic arsenic.
 Acute poisoning causes nausea, vomiting, abdominal pain, and watery diarrhea.
-More serious symptoms are numbness and tingling of extremities, muscle cramping, agitation, delirium, decrease blood pressure, increased heart rate, acidosis, and rhabdomyolysis (breakdown of muscle).
-Delayed effects include anemia and decrease white blood cell count as well as rashes and peeling of skin.
+More serious symptoms are numbness and tingling of extremities, muscle cramping, agitation, delirium, decreased blood pressure, increased heart rate, acidosis, and rhabdomyolysis (breakdown of muscle).
+Delayed effects include anemia and decreased white blood cells as well as rashes and skin peeling.
 Death can occur in serious cases due to cardiac toxicity and multi-organ system failure.

 Wendy Klein-Schwartz, Pharm.D., MPH